Readouble

 skipWhile()

-The skipWhile method skips over items from the collection while the given callback returns true and then returns the remaining items in the collection as a new collection:
+The skipWhile method skips over items from the collection while the given callback returns true.
+Once the callback returns false all of the remaining items in the collection will be returned as a new collection:

 $collection = collect([1, 2, 3, 4]);